popey/popey.com-blog/content/post/2021/03/you-dont-need-to-ask.md

 If we didn't do that back in the early days, then a wide range of initiatives wouldn't have started.
 People with vision and creativity wouldn't have felt empowered to make Ubuntu better.
 We should remember that spirit, and encourage it again.

-I'd like us to do what we can to inform and enable more contributors to build *on* Ubuntu, build *for* Ubuntu, and build Ubuntu itself, whatever their needs and skills fit with.
-Of course, it goes without saying that new people should adhere to our Code of Conduct, work respectfully with the established contributors, and follow best practices and license compliance, and so on
+I'd like us to do what we can to inform and enable more contributors to build *on* Ubuntu, build *for* Ubuntu, and build Ubuntu itself, whatever their needs and where their skills fit.
+Of course, it goes without saying that new people should adhere to our Code of Conduct, work respectfully with the established contributors, and follow best practices and license compliance guidelines, and so on.

-But if you have a good idea, some time and skill on your hands, get stuck in and start building.
-You don't need to ask.
+But if you have a good idea, some time and skill on your hands, get stuck in and start building. *You don't need to ask*.